ADBMS620/Data-cloud02/docs/week-5/Floyd-warshall-Algorithm.md

 toc: true
 ---
 # Floyd Warshall Alogrithm
-The Floyd Warshall Algorithm is an all-pair shortest path algorithm that uses Dynamic Programming to find the shortest distances between every pair of vertices in agraph, unlike Dijkstra and Bellman-Ford which are single source shortest path algorithms.
+The Floyd Warshall Algorithm is an all-pair shortest path algorithm that uses Dynamic Programming to find the shortest distances between every pair of vertices in agraph,unlike Dijkstra and Bellman-Ford which are single source shortest path algorithms.
 This algorithm works for both the directed and undirected weighted graphs and can handle graphs with both positive and negative weight edges.
-## Note:
+### Note:
 It does not work for the graphs with negative cycles (where the sum of the edges in a cycle is negative).
 ### Idea Behind Floyd Warshall Algorithm:
 Suppose we have a graph graph[][] with V vertices from 0to V-1.
 Now we have to evaluate a dist[][] where dist[i][j] represents the shortest path between vertex i to j.